Skip to content

 }

-}You see, this code looks almost identical to synchronous blocking network programming—a while loop, with read and then write inside.
-The only difference is that co_await replaces the direct calls.
-But the underlying execution model is completely different: each co_await suspends the current coroutine when data isn't ready, letting the event loop handle other coroutines.
-From a macro perspective, hundreds or thousands of client connection coroutines alternate progress within the same thread; from a micro perspective, each coroutine consumes zero CPU resources while waiting for I/O.
+You see, this code looks almost identical to synchronous blocking network programming—a while loop with read followed by write.
+The only difference is that co_await replaces the direct call.
+However, the underlying execution model is completely different: each co_await suspends the current coroutine when data isn't ready, allowing the event loop to handle other coroutines.
+From a macro perspective, hundreds or thousands of client connection coroutines advance alternately within a single thread; from a micro perspective, each coroutine consumes absolutely no CPU resources while waiting for I/O.

 This is the beauty of coroutines—you write code with a synchronous mindset and get asynchronous execution efficiency.

-Step 8: accept_loop and main—Assembly and Launch
+Step 8: accept_loop and main—Assembly and Startup

 /// 接受新连接的协程